jowagner/mtb-tri-training/README.md

 Note: Some of our experiments were run on a second cluster using Python 3.6 instead of 3.7.

-Add `LD_LIBRARY_PATH` for a recent CUDA that works with TensorFlow 1.14 to `bin/activate`, e.g.
+Add `LD_LIBRARY_PATH` for a recent CUDA with CuDNN that works with TensorFlow 1.14 to `bin/activate`, e.g. on the ADAPT clusters:
 ```
 LD_LIBRARY_PATH=/home/support/nvidia/cuda10/lib64:/home/support/nvidia/cudnn/cuda10_cudnn7_7.5/lib64:"$LD_LIBRARY_PATH"
 export LD_LIBRARY_PATH
 ```

-As in this command, we used CUDA 10.0 and matching CUDNN.
+As in the above configuration, we used CUDA 10.0 and matching CuDNN.

 ```
 source venv-udpf/bin/activate